“Rest, everything is finished.”

 10 For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect.

 Lord, I am sorry that you have to bear my sins (this in the Old Testament is where the offender lays his hands on the head of the lamb), but I don’t have any other means to be saved, Lord.
-Only you, the perfect man, can atone for my sins.
-I thank you, Lord, for your love for me that you do this for me.
-Here I believe you have taken all my sins and your death on the cross is the proof that you have fully paid for them, Lord.
-Thank you for being my Saviour, thank you for redeeming me, I am yours, Lord.
+Only you, the Son of God who was born as a man, flesh and blood, yet without sin, can atone for my sins.
+I thank you, Lord, for laying down your love for me because you love me,.
+Thank you that you do this for me.
+You gave your body to be broken for me and you died as the result for the full payment of all my sins.
+I believe, Lord, and I accept the payment which is your work at the cross.
+I believe my sins are forgiven, I am one with You, and I have peace with God now.

 Notice that everything is by faith?
 (Now, faith is believing that is based on His words.
 Any other believing that is not based on His words is not faith, it is just, well, belief.)
 That is why Christianity is righteousness by faith, not by works, for no one can keep the law.
 It’s entirely based on the perfect and finished work of Christ, which is the only work accepted by God.
 And now we are the righteous in God’s eyes, by gift, yes, but it’s 100% legit nevertheless.
 We have peace with God.